TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 ## Conclusions

-* The orange rectangle in Figure 4 shows a recurrent backup behavior on "normal use" days, that is, for each increase in the repository, storage increases by 14 times the increment of the repository.
+* The orange rectangle in Figure 4 shows a recurrent backup behavior on "normal use" days, that is, **for each increase in the repository, storage increases (on average) 14 times the increment of the repository**.

 * Deleting messages also represent an increase in storage, since a lot of new chunks seems do be generated.